Your Complete Student Loan Guide for 2026

 The trade-offs are stark.
 Standard repayment costs the least total but demands the highest monthly payment.
 IBR and PAYE offer lower payments and shorter forgiveness timelines, but they're legacy plans phasing out — and forgiven balances are now taxable.
 RAP provides the lowest potential payment (as low as $10/month) but extends forgiveness to 30 years, meaning decades of interest accumulation.

 PSLF remains the most valuable program: tax-free forgiveness after 120 qualifying payments while working for a government or nonprofit employer.
-Federal forgiveness programs have discharged approximately $189 billion to date.
+Federal forgiveness programs have discharged hundreds of billions to date (current figure at studentaid.gov).
 If you're in public service, staying on IDR or RAP and pursuing PSLF is almost always the optimal strategy.

 The SAVE Plan Collapse and Its Fallout

-The 8th Circuit Court of Appeals ordered the end of SAVE on March 9-10, 2026, and the Trump administration's settlement with Missouri blocked new enrollments and denied pending applications.
-Over 7 million borrowers who were enrolled are now stuck in administrative forbearance — a status that protects you from default but doesn't advance you toward forgiveness.
-The OBBBA also formally terminates SAVE by statute effective July 2028, removing any possibility of revival.
+SAVE has been halted by federal litigation and is being wound down, with new enrollments blocked and pending applications paused.
+Millions of borrowers who were enrolled are now in administrative forbearance — a status that protects you from default but doesn't advance you toward forgiveness.
+The OBBBA also winds SAVE down by statute, removing any path to revival.
+Verify the current status at studentaid.gov before acting.

 If you were enrolled in SAVE, you need to act.
 Months in SAVE forbearance generally do not count toward IDR forgiveness.
 They may count toward PSLF through the buyback program, but only if you already have 120 months of qualifying employment and buying back those months would result in immediate forgiveness.
 Contact your servicer — MOHELA, Nelnet, Aidvantage, or EdFinancial — to switch to IBR now or plan to enroll in RAP when it becomes available in July 2026.
 See our SAVE Plan page for detailed transition guidance.